nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. **Finding Companies**:
     - Use `find TAG/NAME` to search.
     - **Expected Result**: Only companies matching the search criteria are displayed.
-    - **Edge Case**: Searching for non-existent terms should display a "No matches found" message.
+    - **Edge Case**: Searching for non-existent terms should display a "There is no company that suits your keyword!" message.
 ---